bhaskarbharati/Web-Scraping-project/README.md

 Web-Scraping-project/
-├── WebScrapingTutorial.ipynb # Main Jupyter notebook with code and results ├── requirements.txt # Python libraries required to run the project ├── output.csv # (Optional) Exported data file from the scraping process ├── README.md # Detailed project overview and instructions
+├── WebScrapingTutorial.ipynb # Main Jupyter notebook with code and results ├── requirements.txt # Python libraries required to run the project ├── Companies.csv # Exported output data file from the scraping process ├── README.md # Detailed project overview and instructions
-├── LICENSE # License info for open-source use ├── .gitignore # Files to ignore in version control
+├── LICENSE # License info for open-source use
+├── .gitignore # Files to ignore in version control
 ```